monyhar/monyhar/monyhar/chrome/browser/chromeos/platform_keys/key_permissions/README.md

 policy will be allowed to access this key via chrome.platformKeys and chrome.enterprise.platformKeys APIs.
 Key Usages are considered to be properties / metadata attached to keys themselves.
-This metadata was historically persisted in a chromium Preference, but is now being migrated to the backing key store (which is implemented by the chaps daemon on Chrome OS).
+This metadata was historically persisted in a monyhar Preference, but is now being migrated to the backing key store (which is implemented by the chaps daemon on Chrome OS).

 Usage of keys/certificates for network authentication and TLS client